darciea/Autonomous-Mine-Navigating-Robot/README.md

 ## Key Program Files

 ### Main.c
-In the main, the initiation functions are called, the DC motor is initialised, and key variables are created and it contains the calibration sequence that stores the expected values for each colour card.
-The main also takes in the flags from the timer interrupt and the colour click interrupt, and these flags determine whether the card_response function is called.
+Here the initiation functions are called, the DC motor structure is defined, and key variables are created.
+It then runs the calibration sequence that stores the expected values for each colour card.
+Then in the continuous while loop the Timer interrupt flag is used to increment the timer, and it is checked whether the clear reading indicates a card in front of the buggy.
+If this is detected then the response to the card is executed.

 ### i2c.c/h
 Here are the key functions required for the I2C communication.